nimblehq/infrastructure-templates/skeleton/aws/README.md

 - Once the variable is updated, run a Terraform plan and apply it if it ran successfully.

 **Note:** Re-deploying the application is required when updating sensitive variables.

+### Step 5: Adjust the ALB Target Group Health Check to your need

+The default settings for the Application Load Balancer Target Group health check are:

+- interval: every 5 seconds
+- timeout: 3 seconds
+- 2 consecutive failed checks will mark the task as failed and will trigger a rollback

+This suits well applications that are quickly up and running (e.g. static website, Go Gin app, ...).
+If your application load time is slower (e.g. Ruby on Rails), consider reviewing these numbers for longer timeout and interval.

 ## License